FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_01_k8sinstall/03_01_02_k8sinstall.md

 #### prepare access kubernetes from **azure shell**

 To use Kubernetes from Azure Shell, copy your kubectl configuration.
-Because Azure Shell is external to your Azure VM VPC, you must use the Kubernetes master node's public IP for access.
+Because Azure Shell is external to your Azure VM VNET, you must use the Kubernetes master node's public IP for access.
 Follow these steps:

 ```bash